NBA's top players reluctant to promote COVID-19 vaccine in league-sponsored PSAs: report

 CLICK HERE TO GET THE FOX NEWS APP

-The NBA has held seminars with the teams, headed by the league’s senior vice president of medical affairs Dr. Leroy Sims, to disseminate misinformation and educate them on the vaccine.
+The NBA has held seminars with the teams, headed by the league’s senior vice president of medical affairs Dr. Leroy Sims, to extirpate misinformation and educate them on the vaccine.